 - Safeguard reimbursement by adhering to “incident-to” and supervision rules

 IMPORTANT: Don’t make the mistake of confusing the new PCM codes with previous chronic care management codes.
 The new PCM codes expand your opportunity to be reimbursed by reducing the number of chronic conditions a patient must have to only one.
 You can bill PCM services regardless of your specialty, size or location, if you know how.

 With millions of Americans suffering from at least one chronic disease, you stand to benefit significantly from the new and updated care management codes—and you don’t have to be a primary care provider to do it.
 And while the reporting requirements for care management codes are numerous and complex, have no fear.
 You can master them quickly and easily with a little expert guidance.

 Register today for this 90-minute online training session and you’ll learn how to finally get paid for the extra care you’ve been giving your complex patients all along.
-Stop leaving money on the table—sign up now and reserve your space!
+Stop leaving money on the table—sign up now!

 |The added $92 per patient per month you can receive is very real and can add up fast.
 For example, if just 40 of your patients qualify for annual PCM services (G2064), your reimbursement could increase by approximately $44,160 per year.
 To access this additional revenue, all you have to do is know which of your patients qualify and how to correctly apply the new PCM codes when submitting your claims.
 Stop providing these much-needed services for free, register for this online training today to finally get paid for more of what you deserve.